Skip to main content

 Comment on any issue with:

-Create a bounty in your dashboard and link it to an existing GitHub issue.
+Create a bounty in your dashboard:

 Automatic payouts